kamenminkov/favourite-themes/README.md

 - Track and show statistics of how much you use each theme
 - ~~Handle disabling/uninstalling of themes~~
+- Tie the extension logic to `workbench.preferredDarkColorTheme` and `workbench.preferredLightColorTheme`
+- Revert to previously selected theme if you dismiss the picker
 - Have typing while the picker's open automatically focus the search field instead of having to navigate to it
 - Highlight active theme when showing the picker
 - Debounce switching of themes when quickly scrolling through the list